ioccc-src/temp-test-ioccc/2020/ferguson1/README.md

     something I'm capable of...
 -   Watch a film at the same time.
 -   Sneeze and/or cough.
--   Have breakfast, lunch, afternoon tea, dinner or some other meal.
+-   Have breakfast, second breakfast, elevenses, lunch, afternoon tea, dinner or some other meal that you think of.
 -   Get pissed out of your mind to make it difficult to think (please do not drive!).
 -   Do more than one or all of the above at the same time (the longer the snake